selenil/lissome/README.md

 ```

 > [!NOTE]
 > Although `mix_gleam` is able to install Gleam dependencies, it doesn't manages dependencies well outside Erlang target.
-For that reason, we usea  `gleam.toml` file and the Gleam tooling to manage Gleam dependencies.
+For that reason, we use a `gleam.toml` file and the Gleam tooling to manage Gleam dependencies.

 ## Usage